cleverplatypus/vue3-routable/README.md

 Your controllers will be activated, deactivated and updated based on the route matching rules

 ## Rules matching
-There are two ways for the registered classes to be registered to respond to route changes:
+There are two ways for the registered classes to respond to route changes:
 - Via the `@Routable` parameter (`Array<string|RegExp>`)
 - Via a `@RouteMatcher` annotated method (`(route:RouteLocation) => boolean`)